wilbowma/s3ql-rotating-snapshots/README.md

 an `hourly` and `daily` tag, with different expiration options.

 ## Adding new source/destinations
-Simply add a call to `rsync', or your favorite file copier, in the `copy_files` function in the configuration section of the script.
+Simply add a call to `rsync`, or your favorite file copier, in the function `copy_files`, in the configuration section of the `s3ql_backup.sh`.

 ##Dropbox Sync
 This is also extended with a feature I use in my own backups.
 It is